wp-plugins/ip-address-widget-ii/readme.txt

 Show the visitor's IP address, country, city, region, operating system and browser in a widget.
 You can specify the information to be shown.
 How to use it?
 Please goto the admin menu Appearance > Widget.
 Then drag the IP Address widget to your Sidebar.
 Here is a live demo: http://www.my-proxy.com/blog/

 == Screenshots ==
-1. screen1.png
+1. screen shot 1
-2. screen2.png
+2. screen shot 2
-3. screen3.png
+3. screen shot 3
-4. admin.png
+4. configure

 == Installation ==